 II.
 RECAP OF THE ACTION

-For the week, the performance of each major index can be seen below:
+The last week performance of each major index is shown below:

 For the week, the performance of each sector can be seen below: